ChandimaGalahitiyawa/ghost-cms-ubuntu24.04-nginx-mysql-node-aws/README.md

 # Ghost CMS Installation on AWS EC2 (Ubuntu 24.04 + nginx + node (NVM) + MySQL + certbot)

-A comprehensive guide to installing and setting up Ghost CMS on an AWS EC2 instance using Ubuntu 24.04, nginx, nvm via nodejs, MySQL, Ghost and certbot for SSL.
+Discover the ultimate step-by-step guide for installing and setting up Ghost CMS on an AWS EC2 instance with Ubuntu 24.04.
+This detailed tutorial covers everything from configuring nginx and nvm via Node.js to setting up MySQL, Ghost, and securing your site with certbot for SSL.
+Whether you're using DigitalOcean, Contabo, Vultr, AWS Lightsail, or any other cloud service with VPS, this guide is designed to help you seamlessly deploy Ghost CMS for a robust and secure blogging platform.
+Enhance your website's performance and security with our expert installation guide tailored for modern cloud services.

 ## Prerequisites